Introduction

 • There is no food safety concern for consumers (nature of hazard, e.g., paper, soft plastic, large foreign materials).

-• The hazard may never reach a dangerous concentration (e.g., dyes, Staphylococcus aureus in foods where increase by multiplication is very unlikely or impossible due to storage conditions and preparation).
+• The hazard may never reach a dangerous concentration (e.g., dyes, in frozen foods where increase by multiplication is very unlikely or impossible due to storage conditions and preparation).

 1 = moderate